 Bullous pemphigoid is an autoimmune disease that causes blistering of the skin.

-Bullous pemphigoid tends to occur mainly in older people.
-It is a less serious disease than pemphigus, is rarely fatal, and does not result in widespread peeling of skin.
-It can involve a large portion of the skin, however, and can be very uncomfortable, with itchiness often the first sign of the disease.
+Bullous pemphigoid occurs more often in men over age 60 but can occur in children.
+It is a less serious disease than pemphigus vulgaris (which also causes blistering—see Pemphigus Vulgaris), is not usually fatal, and does not result in widespread peeling of skin.
+It can involve a large portion of the skin, however, and can be very uncomfortable.

 Doctors usually recognize bullous pemphigoid by its characteristic blisters.
 However, it is not always easy to distinguish it from pemphigus vulgaris and other blistering conditions, such as severe poison ivy.
 Bullous pemphigoid is diagnosed with certainty by examining a sample of skin under a microscope (skin biopsy).
 Doctors differentiate bullous pemphigoid from pemphigus vulgaris by noting the layers of skin involved and the particular appearance of antibody deposits.

 Without treatment, bullous pemphigoid usually resolves after 3 to 6 years but can be fatal in about one third of older, debilitated people.
 Death seems to be more common among people who are treated with high doses of corticosteroids.

 Initially, doctors give people potent corticosteroid creams to apply directly to the skin.
 These creams may reduce the need for drugs taken by mouth.
 People who have blisters on large portions of skin often need the corticosteroid prednisone taken by mouth, which is gradually reduced (tapered) after several weeks.
 Most people are symptom-free after 2 to 10 months.